explorer436/explorer-git-repo/my-vim-notes/VimCompletion.md

 For example, in a Ruby file, typing "Hello world".capctrl+xctrl+o would complete to "Hello world".capitalize or "Hello world".capitalize!.

-**Any questions?**

-Ask now, or later: @georgebrock on Twitter or email george@thoughtbot.com

-I work for thoughtbot

-These slides: georgebrock.github.io/talks/vim-completion

 -------------------------

 Insert mode completion : `Cntrl N`